AnthonyR2706/AnthonyR2706/README.md

 I am currently a student at Brooklyn College.
-I am working towarda a computer science degree and am expected to graduate in 2023.
-I plan to continue to umprove teh quality of work with every project done.
+I am working towards a computer science degree and am expected to graduate in 2023.
+I plan to continue to improve the quality of work with every project done.